bigcommerce/checkout-js/README.md

 npm run build
 ```

+## Release

+Everytime a PR is merged to the master branch, CircleCI will trigger a build automatically.
+However, it won't create a new Git release until it is approved by a person with write access to the repository.
+If you have write access, you can approve a release job by going to [CircleCI](https://circleci.com/gh/bigcommerce/workflows/checkout-js/tree/master) and look for the job you wish to approve.
+You can also navigate directly to the release job by clicking on the yellow dot next to the merged commit.

 ## Contribution

 We currently do not accept Pull Requests from external parties.
 However, if you are an external party and want to report a bug or provide your feedback, you are more than welcome to raise a GitHub Issue.
 We will attend to these issues as quickly as we can.